BojanaArsovska/TDTA/README.md

 | sum(file_size_x_percentages) | FLOAT | The sum of the product of the file size and the author's percentage contribution for all files |
 | all_files | FLOAT | The sum of sizes of each file that the author contributed to |

+Stores the association of an author with all the files they have contributed to in the repository.
-The corresponding SQL queries to create and update these tables are available in the original document provided.
+The corresponding SQL queries to create and update these tables are available in main.py .

 Remember to replace `/path-to-pmd-bin-directory` with the actual path to your PMD bin directory.